Haiyang-Wong/Galileo-OSNMA-Generator/README.md

 # Galileo-OSNMA-Generator
-This project  provides an example of implementing the TSF attack, including forging navigation data forgery, tags and subframes.
+This project provides examples of forging Galileo navigation messages containing OSNMA data, including forging navigation data forgery, tags and subframes.
 This example is based on the subframes of the satellite with PRN 02 extracted from the test vectors (16\_AUG\_2023\_GST\_05\_00\_01.csv) provided by EUSPA.

+### Message forgery example
 #### Forging navigation data
 We select the first subframe (WN = 1251, TOW = 277200) as an example and modify its ionospheric parameters, which are located on the $13$-th page of the subframe.
 Below are the original and modified bits of the $13$-th page: